AdobeDocs/experience-platform.en/help/dashboards/guides/account-profiles.md

 >[!CONTEXTUALHELP]
 >id="platform_dashboards_accountprofiles_customersperaccountoverview"
 >title="Customers per account overview"
 >abstract="This drill-through widget provides insights into the structure of your B2B data.
-It helps you identify how many Account profiles have no Customer profiles linked or have one or more Customer profiles associated with them.
->Direct Customers: are customer profiles directly linked to an Account through the `personComponents` route.
->Indirect Customers: are customer profiles linked to an Account via the `Account-Person` route."
+It helps you identify how many Account profiles have no Customer profiles linked or have one or more Customer profiles associated with them.<br>Direct Customers: are customer profiles directly linked to an Account through the `personComponents` route.<br>Indirect Customers: are customer profiles linked to an Account via the `Account-Person` route."

 The Adobe Experience Platform user interface (UI) provides a dashboard through which you can view important information about your account profiles, as captured during a daily snapshot.
 This guide outlines how to access and work with the [!UICONTROL Account Profiles] dashboard in the UI and provides more information regarding the visualizations displayed in the dashboard.